ternaustralia/ausplotsR/README.md

 ?get_ausplots
 ```

-Or, to simply grab all vegetation point intercept and voucher data plus basic site info for all available plots, use:
+Or, to simply grab basic site and visit info for all available plots, use:

 ```
 library(ausplotsR)